 May 12-13, 2016, PPMD convened a workshop of 48 opinion leaders, research experts and clinicians from the US and Canada, on the subject of Duchenne and bone biology.
-Bone health has long been a…Continue
+Bone health has long been a confusing and often neglected aspect of …Continue

 Added by Kathi Kinnett on August 14, 2017 at 10:00pm — No Comments

 In April 2016, PPMD convened a workshop to assess the measures used to evaluate pulmonary strength, air flow and lung volumes.
-Thanks to the tireless effort of Dr. Jonathan Finder, this summary has now…Continue
+Thanks to the tireless effort of Dr. Jonathan Finder, this summary has now been published.…Continue

 Added by Kathi Kinnett on July 17, 2017 at 9:35am — No Comments